ragavsachdeva/CYWS-3D/readme.md

 `python inference.py --load_weights_from ./cyws-3d.ckpt`

-This should perform a batched inference on a set of example image pairs under various settings:
+This should perform a batched inference on a set of example image pairs under various settings (see [this file](demo_data/input_metadata.yml)).
-- images only,
-- images + depth,
-- images + depth + camera parameters,
-- assuming 2D scene,
-- assuming fixed camera, etc.

 ## Citation